shahhilag4/frontend-internship-assignment/README.md

 ## Challange solutions:-

-* [X] Implement Search by book title or author name - Implementation in src/app/components/home/home.component.ts (Line 118-149)
+* [X] Implement Search by book title or author name - Implementation in src/app/components/home/home.component.ts (Line 78-134)
-* [X] Paginated results - Implementation using material UI pagination set with a limit of 10 search results per page - Implementation in various places in home.component.ts and line 64 in home.component.html
+* [X] Paginated results - Implementation using material UI pagination set with a limit of 10 search results per page - Implementation in various places in home.component.ts and line 64 in homecomponent.html
 * [X] Added limit and offset to improve search performance - Implementation in book.service.ts while making API calls
-* [X] Clear search text - Implementation in home.component.ts on line 189 to 191
+* [X] Clear search text - Implementation in home.component.ts on line 174 to 179
-* [X] Table should have due_date(Optional Field with create and update,date should not be greater than the current timestamp)
 * [X] Handle edge cases related to api calls (like when the link is undefined then there is no use to redirect user to the link) - Implementation in home.component.html from line 45-48 and also solved some edge cases like error handling in the home.component.ts file
 * [X] Add Loaders on the page while fetching data for both the Trending Subjects redirected table view and the new Search result view - Added both while fetching data and in Trending Subjects.You will notice a "Loading...." text.
 * [X] Add a Back button to Go back to the home page from the Trending Subject page-Added back button in Trending Subject Page.
-* [X] Implement caching for the API responses - Implemented caching for the API responses - home.components.ts - Line 58 to 61
+* [X] Implement caching for the API responses - Implemented caching for the API responses - home.components.ts - Line 88 to 98
 * [X] Deployed application - Deployment link added to description
 * [X] All tests passed - Run `npm run test` to check
 * [X] All console errors suppressed - Run `npm run test` to check